kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

 - `spec.scheduling` absent means the new upstream integration is disabled for that LWS.
 No upstream Workload or PodGroup is created.
 - `spec.scheduling: {}` selects replica mode and defaults to
   `replica.schedulingPolicy.gang: {}`.
-In Phase 1, LWS lowers that composite
-  intent to one PodGroup per replica with `gang.minCount` equal to `spec.leaderWorkerTemplate.size`.
+As a single-level shape, LWS lowers that composite intent to one PodGroup per replica with `gang.minCount` equal to `spec.leaderWorkerTemplate.size`.
 - The controller-specific Gang default applies only when replica is the sole selected level, including `spec.scheduling.replica: {}`.
-At LWS and role levels, and at a replica node that has role children, an omitted policy defaults to Basic.
+At selected LWS and role levels, an omitted policy defaults to Basic.
+In a composite representation, any structural LWS or replica ancestor with no policy also defaults to Basic.
+A flat role representation does not synthesize its unmaterialized replica parent.
 This avoids making every ancestor an implicit gang when the user requested only topology or disruption behavior.
 - In leader/worker mode, an explicit leaf Gang defaults `minCount` to `1` for the leader and `size - 1` for workers.
 An omitted sibling leaf is synthesized as Basic so every pod is represented by exactly one leaf group.
-- Composite `gang.minGroupCount` is meaningful only when Phase 2 creates CPGs.
-  Phase 1 accepts `gang: {}` for lowering but rejects an explicit `minGroupCount` rather than interpreting a group count as a pod count.
+- Composite `gang.minGroupCount` is meaningful only in a multi-level shape that creates CPGs.
+A flat shape accepts `gang: {}` for lowering but rejects an explicit `minGroupCount` rather than interpreting a group count as a pod count.
-- In Phase 2, an omitted composite `minGroupCount` defaults to `replicas` at the LWS root and to `2` (leader and worker leaf groups) at each replica CPG.
+- In a multi-level shape, an omitted composite `minGroupCount` defaults to `replicas` at the LWS root and to `2` (leader and worker leaf groups) at each replica CPG.
   When `replicas == 0`, an omitted, controller-computed root minimum stores `minGroupCount: 1` instead because the API does not allow zero; an explicit positive value remains unchanged, and no root CPG is instantiated.